Upgrading Qubes R3.2 to R4.0

 Note about additional disp-* qubes created during restore

 One of differences between R3.2 and R4.0 is the handling of DisposableVMs.
 In R3.2, a DisposableVM inherited its network settings (NetVM and firewall rules) from the calling qube.
 In R4.0, this is no longer the case.
-Instead, in R4.0 it’s possible to create multiple DVM Templates and choose which one should be used by each qube.
-It’s even possible to use different DVM Templates for different operations from the same qube.
+Instead, in R4.0 it’s possible to create multiple DisposableVM Templates and choose which one should be used by each qube.
+It’s even possible to use different DisposableVM Templates for different operations from the same qube.
 This allows much more flexibility, since it allows you to differentiate not only network settings, but all of a qube’s properties (including its template, memory settings, etc.).

 disp-no-netvm for network-isolated qubes).